zegetech/zegetech.github.io/_posts/2019-10-04-jekyll-instant-search-with-algolia.md

 ```shell
 ALGOLIA_API_KEY='your_admin_api_key' bundle exec jekyll algolia
 ```
 > Note: that ALGOLIA_API_KEY should be set to your admin API key.
 This key has write access to your index so will be able to push new data.
-This is also why you have to set it on the command line and not in the `_config.yml` file.
+This is also why you have to set it on the command line and not in the `_config.yml` file or anywhere in our code.
 >
 >>You want to keep this key secret and not commit it to your versioning system.